FallenAstaroth/stink/docs/en.md

 5. Execution in a separate thread.
 6. Execution using multiprocessor.
 7. Possibility to add to autostart.
+8. Showing a window with a fake error.

 ## Example usage
 ### Standard